-SNL mastermind Michaels invited the pair to join the show's lineup just weeks after Poehler's tenure ended with the birth of her first child.
+SNL mastermind Michaels invited the pair to join SNL's lineup just weeks after Poehler's tenure ended with the birth of her first child.
 Next season she'll star in her own NBC series from the producers of The Office.
 Fey, meanwhile, says she is giving up her Sarah Palin impersonation to focus on 30 Rock.

-Watkins, meanwhile, is an alum of Los Angeles' Groundlings and has logged guest appearances on Malcolm in the Middle, Without a Trace, Charmed, Californication and The New Adventures of Old Christine.
+Watkins, meanwhile, is an alum of Los Angeles' Groundlings trouble and has logged guest appearances on Malcolm in the Middle, Without a Trace, Charmed, Californication and The New Adventures of Old Christine.

 In the day's other major casting news:

 • Steve Carell will voice the title character of Universal's Despicable Me, a 3-D animated feature about a grump named Groo who tries to steal the moon only to be thwarted by a trio of orphans.
 The cast also includes Jason Segel, Kristen Wiig, Will Arnett, Danny McBride, Russell Brand, Jermaine Clement, 30 Rock's Jack McBrayer and Julie Andrews.
 Despicable Me is due out in 2010.

 • Matthew McConaughey is slated to star in The Grackle, a comedy about a New Orleans-based barroom brawler who makes a living settling disputes for people who can't afford attorneys of their own.
 David O. Russell is in talks to direct.

 • Meryl Streep is heading up Dewey, a film inspired by the real-life tale of a kitten that takes up residence at a small-town library.
 The Oscar winner will play an author who works at the library and chronicles the feline's impact on the townsfolk.